 EDUCATION & EMPLOYMENT:

-Master’s Degree, Public Administration (Cal State University Long Beach)
+Master of Public Administration (Cal State University Long Beach)

-Master’s Degree, Library Science (University of Kentucky)
+Master of Science in Library Science (University of Kentucky)

 Managing Librarian, Monterey County Free Libraries

 Acting Director, Pacific Grove Public Library

 Cuyama Valley Community Association

 AB86 Adult Education Consortium Planning Project, Allan Hancock College

 American Association of University Women, Santa Maria Chapter Chair